Tar Heal Paws IconTar Heal Paws

 Would My Dog Make a Good Therapy Dog?

 Great Question!
 Is your dog comfortable with new people and environments?
 Is your dog calm and relaxed?
 Tar Heal Paws is a team effort that requires the right fit for both the human and dog.
 Hospitals are noisy and unpredictable, not suitable for every dog.
 Test your dog's reaction to places like restaurants, farms, pet stores, etc. You can also take your pup to nursing homes prior to trying out the hospital.
 These visits will help determine if being a Tar Heal Paw is the right choice.
+Prior to volunteering, you will want to test (as much as possible) that your dog (and you!) are comfortable visiting patients in a hospital setting.

 Team Training